gridcoin-community/Gridcoin-Research/doc/build-macos.md

     Clean out previous builds!!!!!!
 Do this between version compiles:

     	 make clean

     You can disable the GUI build by passing `--without-gui` to configure.

         ./autogen.sh
         ./configure
         make

+    To have terminal give full readout if desired:

+    	 make V=1 -j #number_of_cores_whatever >& build.log

     The daemon binary is placed in src/ and the gui client is found in src/qt/.
     Run the gui client for production or testnet for examples with:

     	 ./src/qt/gridcoinresearch
          ./src/qt/gridcoinresearch -testnet
          ./src/qt/gridcoinresearch -printtoconsole -debug=true -testnet

 3. It is recommended to build and run the unit tests:

         make check

-4. To have terminal give full readout if desired:

-        make V=1 -j #number_of_cores_whatever >& build.log

-5. You can also create an .app and .dmg that can be found in /Gridcoin-Reasearch:
+4. You can also create an .app and .dmg that can be found in "Gridcoin-Reasearch":

         make deploy

-6. Testnet operating info is found at [Using-Testnet](http://wiki.gridcoin.us/OS_X_Guide#Using_Testnet).
+5. Testnet operating info is found at [Using-Testnet](http://wiki.gridcoin.us/OS_X_Guide#Using_Testnet).
    To open the app in testnet mode:

         open -a  /your/path/to/gridcoinresearch.app --args -testnet